German Shepherd Colors - Different Coat And Color Varieties

 Try these helpful tips when you feel like you have your hands full with your GSD.

-• Step One – Prepare the bath area with towels, warm water, the shampoo and conditioner bottles and any other tools your GSD may require to keep his coat healthy.
+• Step One: Prepare the bath area with towels, warm water, shampoo and conditioner bottles, and any other tools your GSD may require to keep his coat healthy.

-• Step Four – Rinse the shampoo and conditioner off thoroughly.
+• Step Four: Rinse the shampoo and conditioner thoroughly.
 Take your time with this process and make sure all residue is removed.
-If there are any shampoo and conditioner left behind it can dry and cause irritation to your GSDs skin.
+If there is any shampoo and conditioner left behind, it can dry and cause irritation to your GSDs skin.

 Conclusion

-Some German Shepherd colors are specific for some mix breeds other are just part of the genetics.
+Some German Shepherd colours are specific to some mix breeds; others are just part of the genetics.

 Always start from the tip of the hair and work your way down close to the surface of the skin, being careful not to scrape the comb against the skin.